 The use of medical imaging technologies give clinicians information to assist with diagnosis and treatment.
-The Murrumbidgee Local Health District (MLHD) networked and digital imaging service gives your referring doctor or specialist a report on your medical image that supports your clinical care.
+The Murrumbidgee Local Health District (MLHD) networked and digital imaging service gives your referring doctor or specialist a report on your medical imaging that supports your clinical care.

-Keep in mind you will need a valid and completed referral from your GP, doctor or health care provider to have a medical imaging service as an outpatient.
+Keep in mind you will need a Medicare valid and completed referral from your GP, doctor or health care provider to have a medical imaging service as an outpatient.